Sterling-M/alternative-Language/README.md

 # OneDayPython
 Report
-1. I chose C#
+1. C# 7.0
-2. I chose C# since it was the closest language to what I had previously known so I could work better with it and be able to learn a better understanding of both at the same time
+2. I chose C# since it was the closest language to what I had previously known so I could work better with it and be able to learn a better understanding of both at the same time.
 3. For starters C# fully supports object-oriented programming paradigms, including classes, objects which was vital In this project.
 The File ingestion was standard using Read/Write line, but creating a method to properly read through the file was a bit difficult to properly implement.
  Assignment statements in C# are straightforward and follow the conventional syntax (Variable = Value).